Vizonex/pyllparse/README.md

 A python parody of the typescript library llparse.

-I take no credit for the orginal work done by indutny and the other node-js contributors involved.
+I take no credit for the orginal work done by indutny and the other node-js contributors involved and my additional features were meant to inspire activity with the original library again.

 Links to the original library
 - https://llparse.org